zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

         if (!isInRange)
         {
-            // The Newton's algorithm has effectively run out of digits of precision.
+            // Newton's algorithm has effectively run out of digits of precision.
             // While it's possible to continue improving precision (to a certain degree)
             // via bisection, it is costly, and the convergence rate is low.
             // It's better to recall that, for short distances, optical depth is a